langchain-ai/langgraph/docs/docs/cloud/tutorials/managed.md

 ### Push your code to GitHub

 Create a git repo in the `<my-app>` directory, and verify it’s existence.
 You can use the Github CLI if you like, or just create a repo manually.

+!!! danger "Important!"
+    Make sure to add a .gitignore file and hid your environment file (.env) from github.
+Otherwise, your API keys will be exposed and compromised.

 ## Host your code on Hosted LangGraph